 The jail intake process is made up of each of these steps:

 - They’ll put you in a holding cell.
 If the jail is busy, it will take a while to get processed.

-- Firstly, you must answer a number of questions, such as what is your legal name, home address, date of birth and an emergency contact person.
+- Firstly, you must answer a number of questions, such as what your legal name is, home address, date of birth and an emergency contact person.

 - Also, you will also be asked about your medical and mental history.

 - You will be fingerprinted.